Miltrum/wiki-project/story.md

 ## Story Summary

 The world of Jujutsu Kaisen is dark, unpredictable, and full of powerful enemies.
 But with teamwork, determination, and the will to protect others, Yuji and his allies continue forward — even when the odds are against them.

+This wiki is still being expanded as new story arcs and lore details are revealed.